ffortefct/observability/README.md

 There're two CronJobs in charge of maintain the backend storage:
   - **Index Cleaner**: garbage collects older indexes based on a given schedule;
-  - **Rollover**: rolls the write alias to a new index with a given schedule on supplied conditions (passed by an environment variable - CONDITIONS).
-See the [Rollover API](https://www.elastic.co/guide/en/elasticsearch/reference/master/indices-rollover-index.html#indices-rollover-index) to know how to create conditions that meet your intentions.
+  - **Rollover**: rolls the write alias to a new index with a given schedule on supplied conditions.
 Schedules of both components follow the [Kubernetes Schedule syntax](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#schedule-syntax).

 ### General Purpose ECK Stack